Gummy Vitamin Potency

 Gummies are typically acidified, and that creates two challenges: the product has to be stable over time, and it has to be testable consistently.
 One overlooked detail is acid addition timing.
 A final pH reading can look perfect while the actives experienced very different localized conditions during processing.

-In practice, the difference between stable and unstable outcomes is often less about the final pH and more about when and how the acid system was introduced.
+The difference between stable and unstable outcomes often comes down to when and how the acid system was introduced — not just the final pH.

 Water Activity (aw) Is the Quiet Driver of Potency Drift

 Moisture percent gets a lot of attention, but water activity (aw) is frequently a better predictor of how a gummy behaves over shelf life.
-It can influence texture, stickiness, and chemical change rates-plus it can change how consistently the lab extracts the analyte.
+It can influence texture, stickiness, and chemical change rates — plus it can affect how consistently the lab extracts the analyte.

-If your potency shifts over time, aw is one of the first places KorNutra looks to understand what the gummy is “doing” inside the package.
+If your potency shifts over time, aw is one of the first places to look to understand what the gummy is “doing” inside the package.

 The Most Common Potency Failure: Sampling That Doesn't Represent the Lot